Maeve Sherlock: Career

 Sherlock was director of the UK Council for Overseas Student Affairs from 1991 until 1997, when she became chief executive of the National Council for One Parent Families.
 She was appointed an officer of the Order of the British Empire in the 2000 New Year Honours.

 Sherlock worked as a member of the Council of Economic Advisers from 2000 to 2003, advising the Chancellor of the Exchequer on social issues.
 She later became a trustee of think tank Demos.

 Sherlock was chief executive of the Refugee Council from 2003 to 2006.
 A member of the Equality and Human Rights Commission from 2007 to 2010, she chaired the National Student Forum during the same period.

 Sherlock has been non-executive director of the Financial Ombudsman Service board since 2008.
 She was also non-executive director of the Child Maintenance and Enforcement Commission from 2008 to 2010.

 House of Lords

 On 17 June 2010, Sherlock was created a life peer as Baroness Sherlock, of Durham in the County of Durham.
 She was introduced in the House of Lords on 5 July 2010, where she sits as a member of the Labour Party.
 She made her maiden speech on 5 October 2010.

 Sherlock was appointed an opposition whip in March 2013, and a Work and Pensions spokesperson in October 2013.
 She was promoted to serve as a senior whip from May 2015 until April 2020, when she stepped down from the position.
 She was an Education spokesperson from May 2021 to May 2022.

 On 9 July 2024, she was appointed a Parliamentary Under-Secretary of State at the Department for Work and Pensions.
 She was promoted to Minister of State on 17 December 2024.
+In July 2026, she was reappointed to the new government by Andy Burnham.